-Pursuant to the Founders Agreement, the Company issued 960,428 shares of common stock to Fortress for the Annual Equity Fee, representing 2.5% of the fully-diluted outstanding equity of Checkpoint on January 1, 2019.
-Because the issuance of shares on January 1, 2019 occurred prior to the issuance of the December 31, 2018 financial statements, the Company recorded approximately \$1.7 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2018.
+Pursuant to the Founders Agreement, the Company issued 1,459,305 shares of common stock to Fortress on June 4, 2020 for the Annual Equity Fee, representing 2.5% of the fully-diluted outstanding equity of Checkpoint on January 1, 2020.
+The Company did not have enough unreserved authorized shares under its Certificate of Incorporation on January 1, 2020 to issue the shares for the Annual Equity Fee, therefore, in December 2019, Fortress and Checkpoint mutually agreed to defer the issuance until such time as the Checkpoint Charter has been amended in order to increase the number of authorized shares that may be issued thereunder.
+At the Company's 2020 Annual Meeting of Stockholders held on June 4, 2020, its stockholders approved an amendment to its certificate of incorporation to increase the number of authorized shares of common stock available to issue.
+Because the number of outstanding shares issuable to Fortress was determinable on January 1, 2020 prior to the issuance of the December 31, 2019 financial statements, the Company recorded approximately \$2.5 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2019

-Pursuant to the Founders Agreement, the Company will issue 1,459,305 shares of common stock to Fortress for the Annual Equity Fee, representing 2.5% of the fully-diluted outstanding equity of Checkpoint on January 1, 2020.
-The Company did not have enough unreserved authorized shares under its Certificate of Incorporation on January 1, 2020 to issue the shares for the Annual Equity Fee, therefore, in December 2019, Fortress and Checkpoint mutually agreed to defer the issuance until such time as the Checkpoint Charter has been amended in order to increase the number of authorized that may be issued thereunder.
-Because the number of outstanding shares issuable to Fortress was determinable on January 1, 2020 prior to the issuance of the December 31, 2019 financial statements, the Company recorded approximately \$2.5 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2019.
+Pursuant to the Founders Agreement, the Company issued 1,742,449 shares of common stock to Fortress for the Annual Equity Fee, representing 2.5% of the fully-diluted outstanding equity of Checkpoint on January 1, 2021.
+Because the number of outstanding shares issuable to Fortress was determinable on January 1, 2021 prior to the issuance of the December 31, 2020 financial statements, the Company recorded approximately \$4.6 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2020.